Benedict Arnold: To New Brunswick, then back to England

 In July 1792, Arnold fought a bloodless duel with the Earl of Lauderdale after the Earl impugned his honor in the House of Lords.
-With the outbreak of the French Revolution, Arnold outfitted a privateer, while continuing to do business in the West Indies, even though the hostilities increased the risk.
-He was imprisoned by French authorities on Guadeloupe amid accusations of spying for the British, and narrowly eluded hanging by escaping to the blockading British fleet after bribing his guards.
-He helped organize militia forces on British-held islands, receiving praise from the landowners for his efforts on their behalf.
-He hoped that this work would earn him wider respect and a new command; instead, it earned him and his sons a land-grant of 15,000 acre in Upper Canada, near present-day Renfrew, Ontario.
+With the outbreak of the French Revolutionary Wars, Arnold outfitted a privateer, while continuing to do business in the West Indies, even though the hostilities increased the risk.
+He was imprisoned by the French colonial authorities in Guadeloupe amid accusations of spying for the British, and narrowly eluded hanging by escaping to the blockading British fleet after bribing his guards.
+He helped organize militia forces in the British West Indies, receiving praise from the landowners for his efforts on their behalf.
+Arnold hoped that this work would earn him wider respect and a new command; instead, it earned him and his sons a land-grant of 15,000 acre in Upper Canada, near present-day Renfrew, Ontario.

 Death and funeral

 In January 1801, Arnold's health began to decline.
 He had suffered from gout since 1775, and the condition attacked his unwounded leg to the point where he was unable to go to sea.
 The other leg ached constantly, and he walked only with a cane.
-His physicians diagnosed him as having dropsy, and a visit to the countryside only temporarily improved his condition.
+Physicians diagnosed Arnold as having dropsy, and a visit to the countryside only temporarily improved his condition.
 He died after four days of delirium on June 14, 1801, at the age of 60.
 Legend has it that, when he was on his deathbed, he said, "Let me die in this old uniform in which I fought my battles.
 May God forgive me for ever having put on another," but this story may be apocryphal.
 Arnold was buried at St. Mary's Church in Battersea, England.
 As a result of a clerical error in the parish records, his remains were removed to an unmarked mass grave during church renovations a century later.
 His funeral procession boasted "seven mourning coaches and four state carriages"; the funeral was without military honors.

-Arnold left a small estate, reduced in size by his debts, which Peggy undertook to clear.
+Arnold left a small estate, reduced in size by his debts, which Shippen undertook to clear.
 Among his bequests were considerable gifts to one John Sage, perhaps an illegitimate son or grandson.